You are currently viewing Cannabis Terpenes: A Comprehensive Guide

 2. Biosynthesis Process: The production of terpenes begins with a biochemical pathway called the mevalonate pathway (in most plants) or the methylerythritol phosphate (MEP) pathway (specifically in cannabis).
 These pathways involve the conversion of simple sugars into complex compounds, leading to the formation of terpenes.

 3. Industrial Synthesis: In industrial settings, terpenes can be produced synthetically or extracted from natural sources using methods like steam distillation, CO₂ extraction, cold-pressing, or solventless extraction.
 These methods are used to isolate terpenes for use in various products, such as perfumes, essential oils, and food additives.
+Check out our complete guide on industrial terpene extraction process.

 Ready to Elevate Your Terpene Extraction?